Before you shut down, reboot, or disconnect a host that is a member of a vSAN cluster, you must put the host in

 When you select the Evacuate all data mode, your data is automatically reprotected against a failure, if the resources are available and the Primary level of failures to tolerate set to 1 or more.
 When in this mode, all components from the host are migrated and, depending on the amount of data you have on the host, the migration might take longer.
 With Evacuate all data mode, your virtual machines can tolerate failures, even during planned maintenance.

 When working with a three-host cluster, you cannot place a server in maintenance mode with Evacuate all data.
 Consider designing a cluster with four or more hosts for maximum availability.

 Before you place a host in maintenance mode, you must verify the following:

-If you are using Evacuate all data mode, verify that you have enough hosts and capacity available in the cluster to meet the Primary level of failures to tolerate policy requirements.
+If you are using Evacuate all data mode, verify that the cluster has enough hosts and capacity available to meet the Primary level of failures to tolerate policy requirements.

 Verify that enough flash capacity exists on the remaining hosts to handle any flash read cache reservations.
-To analyze the current capacity use per host.
-This information can help you determine whether a single host failure might cause the cluster to run out of space, and impact the cluster capacity, cache reservation, and cluster components, run the following RVC command: vsan.whatif_host_failures.
+To analyze the current capacity use per host, and whether a single host failure might cause the cluster to run out of space and impact the cluster capacity, cache reservation, and cluster components, run the following RVC command: vsan.whatif_host_failures.
 For information about the RVC commands, see the RVC Command Reference Guide.

 Verify that you have enough capacity devices in the remaining hosts to handle stripe width policy requirements, if selected.